SherllyNeo/suckless_mental_trainer/README.md

 Tutorials can be found on [sherlly.org](https://sherlly.org)

+## Philosophy

+This is software aimed towards advance computer users and advanced mental athletes.

+It is designed to literally suck less than other brain training apps on the market, both being open source and well written.

+While feature rich, it is performant and written in C.

 ### Features
 This program has lots of features designed to help you train for memory competition, arithmetic competitions, blindfold chess and other intelligence events.